William9701/ecommerce-senior-backend-assessment/README.md

 - CI/CD pipeline is set up using GitHub Actions.

 ### Assumptions and Decisions
-- The project uses MySQL as the relational database.
+- The project uses NestJS framework for NodeJS.
+- MySQL as the relational database.
 - Nodemailer is used for sending emails.
 - RabbitMQ is used for asynchronous email sending.
 - Winston is used for logging.
 - GitHub Actions is used for CI/CD.
+- Docker and Kubernetes for contanization and orchestration.

 ## Conclusion
 This project demonstrates the implementation of a scalable microservice-based system for a simple e-commerce application.
 The system includes user management, product listings, and order management services.
-The project is developed using Docker and Kubernetes for deployment, ensuring scalability, fault tolerance, and efficient handling of concurrent requests.
+The project is developed using Docker and Kubernetes for deployment, ensuring scalability, fault tolerance, and efficient handling of concurrent requests for the user-service.

 For any questions or further assistance, feel free to reach out.